There are all kinds of ways to do fasting – you can do alternate days, sunrise to sunset, one meal per day, a weekly 24-hour fast, etc.

 Let’s begin by repeating that fasting is nothing new.

 Back in the days before we could just pop down to the local supermarket or dial a pizza or order online, our ancestors (not just cavemen, but much more recent ancestors too) would have spent long periods without eating in between much shorter periods eating as much as they could, whenever they could.
-That was just the nature of eating before food became an industry and was made convenient for us all.
+That was just the nature of eating before food became an industry and was made all convenient for everybody.

 The Romans believed it was healthier to eat just one meal a day, so they would go several hours either side of a meal without eating – which is basically a type of fasting.